OpenBioFab/centrifuge/README.md

 ## Hardware

 A custom Arduino UNO shield has been created for this project.
-The hardware has beed designed in Autodesk Inventor CAD software.
+The hardware has been designed in Autodesk Inventor CAD software.
 Files were exported ready for laser-cutter.

 Contributor: Luis FLores (lefolindo@gmail.com)

-## Replication
+## Electronic components